nesterovsky-bros/KB/README.md

   -- Optional property value to return.
   @property nvarchar(128)
 );</pre></blockquote>
-<p>and two more stored procedures that offers new predicate, and gets matched entities:</p>
+<p>and two more stored procedures one that offers new predicates, and the other that returns matched entities:</p>
 <blockquote><pre>-- Gets next predicates
 create procedure Data.GetNextPredicates
 (